Yeicor/traefikgothauth/README.md

 # Traefik Goth Auth

+> **Warning**
+> This plugin should be considered as experimental.
+It is not yet tested in production environments.

 Multi-provider authentication plugin for Traefik, thanks to [Goth](https://github.com/markbates/goth).
 Features:

 - Only/any authenticated users can reach the next middleware/service.